 Contact the Vendor

-Next, you need to contact the vendor to begin the process of disputing the charge.
+Next, contact the merchant to begin the process of disputing the charge.
 Some vendors may work with you to press fraud charges and to generate a report that you can file with the police.

 Dispute the Charge With Your Bank or Credit Card Company

 You have 60 days to dispute the charge formally.
 Still, it is important to act as quickly as you can, especially if you need the money that was taken out of your account.
 This is one reason why it is so important to balance your account to your bank statement on a regular basis.
 You can do this monthly or weekly.